10allday/docker-hill/README.md

 ![](https://cdn.discordapp.com/attachments/601268924251897856/625840747828084757/node-hill_SMALL.png)

 ### What is this?
 A Brick Hill legacy server written from the ground up in Node.js.
+(Now with Docker support.)

 ### What does this do?
 It allows you to host Brick Hill servers efficiently, and headlessly (VPS hosting, etc).
 It comes